chester2/afr/README.md

 ### Instantiating an Img Object

-The only argument that an `Img` object takes on instantiation is the image's absolute filepath.
+The only argument that an `Img` constructor takes is the image's absolute filepath.

     >>> import os
     >>> from afr import Img